mne-tools/mne-python/doc/source/index.rst

 adopted open development environment user contributions can be easily incorporated.

+The MNE development is supported by National Institute of Biomedical Imaging and Bioengineering grants 5R01EB009048 and P41EB015896 (Center for Functional Neuroimaging Technologies) as well as NSF awards 0958669 and 1042134.

 The Matlab and Python components of MNE are provided under the simplified BSD license.

   * `Download <http://www.nmr.mgh.harvard.edu/martinos/userInfo/data/MNE_register/index.php>`_ MNE
   * Read the :ref:`manual`.